 - Device Trace Offload

-- Specify the amount of global memory to allocate to the capture of trace data, and also to enable continuous trace offload at the specified interval to prevent the loss of application timeline data in the case of an interrupted process, as described in Enabling Profiling in Your Application.
+- Specify the amount of global memory to allocate to the capture of trace data, and also to enable continuous trace offload at the specified interval to prevent the loss of Timeline Trace data in the case of an interrupted process, as described in Enabling Profiling in Your Application.

 The Launch Configuration dialog box has additional tabs to help configure the runtime environment for your application.
 The three tabs are: